dengsgo/math-engine/README.md

   // RegFunction is Top level function
   // the same function name only needs to be registered once.
   // double is register function name.
-  // 1 is a number of parameter signatures.
+  // 1 is a number of parameter signatures. should be -1, 0, or a positive integer
   // func(expr ...engine.ExprAST) float64 is your function.
   engine.RegFunction("double", 1, func(expr ...engine.ExprAST) float64 {
-    // you can use the index value directly according to the number of parameters
+    // when argc > 0，you can use the index value directly according to the number of parameters
     // without worrying about crossing the boundary.
     // use ExprASTResult to get the result of the ExprAST structure. return engine.ExprASTResult(expr[0]) * 2